stongo/docpad-plugin-st/README.md

 		dot: true # allow dot-files to be fetched normally, false return 403 for any url with a dot-file part

-		passthrough: true # calls next/returns instead of returning a 404 error, false returns a 404 when a file or an index is not found
+		passthrough: false # calls next/returns instead of returning a 404 error, false returns a 404 when a file or an index is not found
 ```

 ## Deployment Notes